Loading...

 So our non-chronological report can be structured into five sections.

-We'll have our introduction, which we've already written, and then section one, section two, and section three, which are about specific themes, and then a conclusion.
+Have our introduction, which we've already written, and then section one, section two, and section three, which are about specific themes, and then a conclusion.

 In today's lesson we're gonna be writing a plan for section one about the diet.

-So subject-specific vocabulary is words that are specifically related to the historical period, culture, and society of the Stone Age.
+So subject-specific vocabulary is words that are specifically related to the historical period, culture and society of the Stone Age.

-Period is a certain time in the past, so we're looking at the Stone Age period and the three periods that it's been split into, the Palaeolithic, the Mesolithic, and the Neolithic.
+So we're looking at the Stone Age period and the three periods that it's been split into.

-Culture is the way that we do things that make us special and unique, so we're gonna be looking at the culture in the Stone Age, how they did things, how they lived, how they ate, where they lived.
+So we're gonna be looking at the culture in the Stone Age, how they did things, how they lived, how they ate, where they lived, and then society, that's a large group of people who lived together in a community or country.

 We need to think about which of these are subject-specific.

-Which of these would be found in a non-chronological report about the Stone Age?
-Well, hunter-gatherer definitely because that is what the people of the Mesolithic period were known as because they hunted wild animals and gathered food from their natural surroundings.
+Which one of these, which of these would be found in a non-chronological report about the Stone Age?
+Well, hunter-gatherer definitely because that is what the people of the Mesolithic Period were known as.

 Flint is also subject-specific for the Stone Age because they made all of their tools and their weapons out of a stone called flint.

-And then also stone because that is why it's called the Stone Age because they started to use stone to make their houses and tools and weapons.
+And then also stone because that is why it's called the Stone Age, because they started to use stone to make their houses and tools and weapons.

 Animals, bed, food, people, these are all a bit too general.

-Domesticated, you would, because we're learning that in the Neolithic period they started to domesticate animals on their farms so that they could use them to help them produce food, so their animals were domesticated, they weren't so wild.
+Okay, let's have a think, domesticated, you would, because we are learning that in the Neolithic Period they started domesticate animals on their farms so that they could use them to help and produce food so that their animals were domesticated.

-Nomadic, the Mesolithic people were nomadic because they were always moving around, following the seasons and depending where the animals went, they didn't settle in one place.
+Nomadic, the Mesolithic people were nomadic because they were always moving around following the seasons.

 Well done everybody.

-So we are focusing in our non-chronological report on the changes that took place between the Mesolithic and the Neolithic periods because they are more recent and we have more information about those periods.
+So we are focusing in our non-chronological report on the changes that took place between the Mesolithic and the Neolithic Periods because they are more recent and we have more information about those periods.

-So, let's think about first the Mesolithic people and the Mesolithic society.
+So let's think about first the Mesolithic people and the Mesolithic society.

-I'll say it first and then you can say it back.
+The Mesolithic people were known as hunter-gatherers let's do my turn your turn I'll say it first and then you can say it back.

-We know that what we eat is really important for giving us the energy and strength to complete activities, and so they needed to eat food that would give them this protein.
+We know that what we eat is really important for giving us the energy strength to complete activities.

-So you can see here in this picture they've got their spears, the person's holding the spear, which they would've used for hunting the wild animals.
+So you can see here in this picture, they've got their spears, the person's holding the spear, which they would've used for hunting the wild animals.

 And then you can see there's an open fire where they would've cooked the meat.

-So depending on where they were, that affected what they could hunt and eat.
+The animals the Mesolithic people hunted depended on their local ecosystem so depending on where they were, that affected what they could, what they could hunt and eat.

 So if they were near water, they could catch fish such as trout and pike, which was another source of protein.

-Everything they ate was part of their natural surroundings, they didn't have any shops, or they didn't have farms where they could grow their own crops and domesticate animals, so everything they ate just had to be what they could find and hunt from around them.
+So everything they ate just had to be what they could find and hunt from around them.

 So they had to be really, really resourceful.